AshtonHeald/personal-portfolio/README.md

 <h2>About The Project</h2>

 <p>
 My developer portfolio for shocasing my skills and projects.
-Features include, 3D model rendering using model-viewer library, interactive carousel using GlideJS library, and Form Validation using formsubmit.co.
-Other native features include modals, type writer effects, hover effects, native dark mode and responsive design.
+Features include 3D model rendering using model-viewer library, interactive carousel using GlideJS library, and Form Validation using formsubmit.co.
+Other native features include modals, type writer effects, hover effects, native dark mode, and responsive design.